UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 # Diving into EIP-2981

-Despite the popularity of NFT with many of them traded many times across different platforms, there has not been a standard way to easily and consistently transfer the royalty information to ensure artists and creators receive their set royalty across diferrent on-chain and off-chain marketplaces.
+Despite the popularity of NFT with many of them traded many times across different platforms, there has not been a standard way to easily and consistently transfer the royalty information to ensure artists and creators receive their set royalty across different on-chain and off-chain marketplaces.

 ![image](https://user-images.githubusercontent.com/48362877/196007439-850c1527-4c23-4a07-92aa-f8ae279f1e98.png)

 Royalty is an important topic as it is one of the largest source of continuous support for the artists and creators.
-NFT Royalty has been a hot topic lately across Twitter as collection such as DeGod experimenting with 0% royalty and exchange implements optional royalty.
+NFT Royalty has been a hot topic lately across Twitter as collection such as DeGods experimenting with 0% royalty and exchange implements optional royalty.
 This fires an issue of royalty honor.

 ![image](https://user-images.githubusercontent.com/48362877/196007510-69754078-652f-41e9-878d-310108d5835d.png)